Opening a gap in the dispersion of the collective excitations of a driven-dissipative condensate subject to an external coherent drive: Non-interacting case ( )

 These rich features reflect into different forms of the Bogoliubov dispersion of the collective excitations in the different cases.
 In this Section we will focus on collective excitations around stationary solutions, while in the next Section we will consider collective excitations around a limit cycle.

 The Bogoliubov dispersion around a stationary state at relatively small $\Delta$ is shown in the left panels of Fig.\ref{fig:case2}.
 Similarly to the $\Delta=0$ case of Fig.\ref{graph: flow line case 1}, the gap at $k=0$ is a purely imaginary one and acquires a real part at large $k$.
 As a key novelty, the $k^2$ kinetic energy term in \eqref{eq: dispersion relations} breaks the symmetry of the $\pm \Delta$ solutions, giving different shapes of the Bogoliubov dispersions at intermediate $k$ values in the two cases.
-The negative $\Delta<0$ case shown in the upper panel remains qualitatively similar to the $\Delta=0$ case throughout all $k$ values, the only difference being a shrinking of the central plateau.
-In the positive $\Delta>0$ case shown in the bottom panel, instead, the detuning $\Delta$ can be compensated by the kinetic energy term giving local maxima of the imaginary part around the points $k\simeq\sqrt{2m^*\Delta/\hbar} \neq 0$ where the kinetic energy exactly compensates the detuning.
+The negative $\Delta<0$ case shown in the upper-left panel remains qualitatively similar to the $\Delta=0$ case throughout all $k$ values, the only difference being a shrinking of the central plateau.
+In the positive $\Delta>0$ case shown in the bottom-left panel, instead, the detuning $\Delta$ can be compensated by the kinetic energy term giving local maxima of the imaginary part around the points $k\simeq\sqrt{2m^*\Delta/\hbar} \neq 0$.

 It is interesting to note that the maximum of the imaginary part can cross to positive values at finite-$k$.
-Analytical considerations reported in App.\ref{app:supersolid} show that this finite-$k$ instability occurs for the resonant modes around $k\simeq\sqrt{2m^*\Delta/\hbar}$ for
+Analytical considerations reported in App.\ref{app:supersolid} show that this finite-$k$ instability occurs for the resonant modes around $k\simeq\sqrt{2m^*\Delta/\hbar}$ when

 that is when gain saturation by the stationary field is not sufficient to suppress effective gain on the other modes.
-We highlight that this can only occur if $P>\gamma$ and that this threshold between finite-$k$ unstable and stable stationary states is the same of the lasing threshold in the same system in the absence of the coherent incident field $E_{inc}$.
+We highlight that this can only occur if $P>\gamma$ and that this threshold between finite-$k$ unstable and stable stationary states is the same of the lasing threshold in the same system in the absence of the coherent incident field $E_{coh}$.
 Plugging in this formula the relation between $E_{ss}$ and the drive parameters, one obtains the condition

-for the finite-$k$ instability (note that we have assumed from the beginning that $E_{inc}$ is real and positive).
-Explicit calculations show that, for decreasing $E_{inc}$ at a given $\Delta$, the finite-$k$ instability appears before the onset of the limit-cycle instability of the uniform field.
+for the finite-$k$ instability (note that we have assumed from the beginning that $E_{coh}$ is real and positive).
+Explicit calculations show that, for decreasing $E_{coh}$ at a given $\Delta$, the finite-$k$ instability appears before the onset of the limit-cycle instability of the uniform field.
 The dashed line in the bottom-left panel shows an example of Bogoliubov dispersion for a finite-$k$-unstable case: as expected, the finite-$k$ instability appears before the limit-cycle one at $k=0$.

 In the presence of the finite-$k$ instability, the system does not admit any spatially uniform stable solution and tends to develop a spatial modulation along the $xy$ plane.
 The study of spatially inhomogeneous steady-state solutions was excluded from our treatment from the outset but we can conjecture~\cite{columbo2021unifying} that for suitable parameters the system might tend to a temporally stationary yet spatially periodic solution that spontaneously breaks the translational invariance.
 On the other hand, as the condensate phase is locked to the coherent drive, the $U(1)$ phase symmetry is explicitly broken.
 A complete investigation of this physics will be the subject of future work.